Contents

 Skylight Cost Aspects.

 The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the cost.
-If your roof opening does not fit among the below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard alternative on this list.
+The larger the skylight, the greater the price.
+If your roof opening does not fit among the listed below sizes, expect to pay a minimum of 25% more for the unit than the next-closest standard alternative on this list.

 Size (Width by Height) Cost.